ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ### Hanlon-Hicks-Lazarev resolution revisited, with Lev Borisov.
 In preparation.

+Hanlon, Hicks and Lazarev constructed resolutions of structure sheaves of toric substacks by certain line bundles on the ambient toric stacks.
+In this paper, we give a new and simpler proof of a generalization of their result, which includes some non-normal cases.

 ### Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality.

 ### Central charges in local mirror symmetry via hypergeometric duality.